 The following 2 courses may be taken in either order.
 Taking both courses will fulfill the entire 25-patient requirement.

 The video-based online course will provide over 50 glaucoma cases ranging from routine to complex.
 Fulfills 15 of the 25-patient requirement.
 Course administered by UC Berkeley Extension.

 16-Hour Live Grand Rounds Course

 The Meredith Morgan University Eye Center (Berkeley Optometry’s Clinic) offers a grand rounds course on several occasions throughout the year.
 In the Berkeley Optometry Clinic, ODs will examine glaucoma patients and determine treatment protocols.

-March 2017 was the last Glaucoma Grand Rounds offered by Berkeley Optometry.
-Please contact us if you would like to add your name to our list if you would like to be notified for possible future grand rounds.
+We will offering the 16-hour live grand rounds course in March 2018, but are still finalizing dates.
+Stay tuned!
+Please contact us if you would like to add your name to our list to be notified of future grand rounds.